neurobagel/communities/README.md

 Scripts and configuration files that allow Neurobagel subcommunities to define custom standardized vocabularies used among their studies or sites and make them available for use within the Neurobagel tool ecosystem.

+>[!NOTE]
+>Imaging modality terms are handled separately from subcommunity configs:
+>The `imaging_modalities.json` file is used by all communities,
+>and so we store it only in the Neurobagel community configuration.
+>Do not copy this file into a sub-community as it will be ignored.

 ## Creating a new subcommunity vocabulary of assessments (WIP)
 <!-- TODO: Once finalized, add instructions for creating a file with vocab namespace metadata. -->